sanazbahargam/SanazBahargam.github.io/_posts/2020-09-14-TextSummarization.md

 ![pic](https://github.com/sanazbahargam/SanazBahargam.github.io/blob/master/images/ROUGEMetric.png?raw=true)

   - diadvantages:
   - not suitable for abtractive summariztion since it is based on n-gram overlaps.
+It expects the generated summary to be idential to the reference summary and does not recognaize synonym concepts.
+It also doesn't capture subset coverage (it focues on complete set of n-gram overlap).
   - biased toward shorter summarizes
 - ROUGE-WE (R-WE): instead of hard lexical matching of bigrams, R-WE uses soft matching based on the cosine similarity of word embeddings.
 - ROUGE-G: [A Graph-theoretic Summary Evaluation for ROUGE](https://www.aclweb.org/anthology/D18-1085.pdf) combines lexical and semantic matching by applying graph analysis algorithms to the WordNet semantic network
 - ROUGE 2.0  leverages synonym dictionaries, such as WordNet, and considers all synonyms of matched words when computing token overlap.
 [ROUGE 2.0: Updated and Improved Measures for Evaluation of Summarization Tasks](https://arxiv.org/abs/1803.01937).
+To address ROUGE's problems, authors propose the following metrics:
+  - ROUGE-{N|Topic|TopicUniq}+Synonyms - capture synonyms using a synonym
+dictionary (synonym dictionary customizable by application and domain)
+  - ROUGE-Topic - topic or subset coverage (topic customizable by POS occurrence)
+  - ROUGE-TopicUniq- unique topic or subset coverage (topic customizable by POS occurrence)
 - [Co-opNet: Cooperative Generator–Discriminator Networks for Abstractive Summarization with Narrative Flow](https://arxiv.org/abs/1907.01272)
 - METEOR: [An Automatic Metric for MT Evaluation with Improved Correlation with Human Judgments](https://www.cs.cmu.edu/~alavie/METEOR/pdf/Banerjee-Lavie-2005-METEOR.pdf)
 - BERTScore: [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675)